quibbleahr/beristain-lab-site/README.md

+# Beristain Lab Website

+This repo is the source code for the website for Beristain Lab at [BC Children's Hospital](https://bcchr.ca/).
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+See [`package.json`](https://github.com/quibbleahr/beristain-lab-site/blob/master/package.json) for all dependencies and requirements to run the code.

 ## Available Scripts